jiminliang/jiminliang.github.io/content/post/23-12-18-manage-publications/index.md

 (2) In the github repository, click Code -> Add file -> Upload files and upload the publications.bib.

-(3) In the github repository, click Actions -> Import Publications from BibTex.

 Wait until a new pull request shown in Pull requests.

-(4) In the github repository, Pull requests -> confirm the pull request.
+(3) In the github repository, Pull requests -> confirm the pull request.

 This will generate separate subfolds for each publication in \content\publication, each includes a cite.bib and an index.md.

-(5) In the codespace, sync the changes.
+(4) In the codespace, sync the changes.